2020PB/police-brutality/reports/Tennessee.md

 He also shows footage of extremely tight zip-ties, stating that an arrestee has suffered ongoing numbness in their hands since release.

-tags: arrest, abuse-of-power, protestor, zip-tie
+tags: arrest, abuse-of-power, protester, zip-tie

 id: tn-nashville-4